Tumbulgum: History

 The Tumbulgum Heritage Trail was established in 2013.
 Permanent signs depicting life in Tumbulgum's past, have been installed at 12 sites identified of historical significance.
 The Trail is a flat walk and takes approx 40–50 minutes.
 Map of the Trail is displayed in the window of the Community Hall.

-Tumbulgum was evacuated and a number of buildings destroyed in the Northern Rivers floods of early 2022.
+Tumbulgum was evacuated and a number of buildings destroyed in the 2022 eastern Australia floods.

 Today

-Tumbulgum is now an historic village with many buildings—some constructed from the local Red Cedar—having National Heritage classification, including the Tumbulgum Hotel.
+Tumbulgum is now an historic village with many buildings—some constructed from the local red cedar—having National Heritage classification, including the Tumbulgum Hotel.
 As well as the hotel, facilities include a General Store, newsagency, post office, cafes, restaurants and an antiques store.
 It a popular fishing and boating destination.

 Within Tumbulgum and North Tumbulgum are environmental treasures: Stotts Island Nature Reserve, containing a 77 ha example of lowland sub-tropical rainforest, Duroby Nature Reserve and Skinners Reserve.
 Tumbulgum itself is both an historic and contemporary hidden gem, tucked away off the busy Tweed Valley Way.
 In 2010, Tumbulgum became the third place in New South Wales to ban the provision by retail outlets to customers of free disposable plastic shopping bags.

 To commemorate 150 years of European settlement at Tumbulgum, a rock monument was placed at Bluey Hill Park in 2016.